-Agreeing with the DOT’s call on government and agencies to “explore the interaction between automated vehicles and highway-rail grade crossings,” Jefferies also sees an opportunity to further improve safety beyond grade crossings by expanding freight rail’s place in the automation discussion.
+The rail industry applauds the inclusion of rail in the U.S. Department of Transportation’s (DOT’s) guidance for automation in the transportation sector.
+Although we agree with the DOT’s call on government and agencies to “explore the interaction between automated vehicles and highway-rail grade crossings,” we also see an opportunity to further improve safety beyond grade crossings by expanding freight rail’s place in the automation discussion.

-Jefferies goes on to highlight recent government data, which show that recent years have been the safest on record for the rail sector, including a 41% reduction in accidents since 2000.
+Recent government data show that recent years have been the safest on record for the rail sector, including a 10% reduction in train accidents since 2009.